 Galapagos Mockingbirds are renowned for their inquisitiveness - they will often come over to check you out, rather than flying away.
 In fact some of the guests on Galapatours naturalist cruises have told us that Mockingbirds have come and perched on their heads!
 The guides on our tours have a wealth of knowledge about all the bird species on the island, and will make sure you have the best chances of meeting them face to face for yourself.

 The Galapagos Mockingbird is not classed as threatened, and seems to be doing well.
-However, one of the other species is the extremely rare Floreana Mockingbird.
+However, one of the sub- species is under great threat - the extremely rare Floreana Mockingbird.
 Floreana was the first island to be populated by settlers, and this drove its native Mockingbird to the edge of extinction.
 Now there are thought to be less than 150 of this species left, confined to two small islets off the coast of Floreana.
 The National Park is going to great lengths to try and stabilise these fragile populations.